-Archer specializes in construction projects of all types and represents engineers and construction companies or workers who are involved with large and small projects.
+Archer represents clients on construction projects of all types and represents engineers and construction companies or workers who are involved with large and small projects.
 Our attorneys treat every case with the importance it deserves and we put our resources to use with equal dedication on both major commercial projects and small home designs and purchases.
 We render our services with an eye towards affordability so the construction project budget won’t be derailed by legal costs.

 Construction and Engineering Services

 The experienced attorneys at Archer have assisted clients in a diverse range of legal matters related to construction projects large and small, including:

 - Preventing and avoiding claims for injury at the construction site.
 While employees cannot sue their employer if they are injured at a construction site, they can file a workers’ compensation claim.
 Further, engineers and other third parties can be sued by employees, and visitors to a construction site can sue the construction company and the engineer if they suffer an injury on site due to negligence.

 - Construction defect claims.
 Express and implied warranties are part of most construction projects for new homes or structures.
 If you discover a construction defect, or want to fight an accusation of a construction defect, you should contact an attorney for assistance.